British bulldog (game): Controversy

-The physicality of the game has caused it to gain some notoriety and to be banned in a number of school playgrounds."The games children play", BBC News, 21 May 1999, retrieved 19 May 2007.
+The physicality of the game has caused it to gain some notoriety and to be banned in a number of school playgrounds.

 In England and Wales, despite the Local Government Association's 2008 encouragement of traditional playground games such as British Bulldog, more than a quarter of teachers surveyed in 2011 said the game had been banned at their schools.
 Its rough-and-tumble nature resulted in numerous broken bones when it was popular in the 1970s and at least one spinal injury was reported in the June 1985 British Medical Journal, as well as the death of an eight-year-old child in Twickenham in 2013, who collided with a player of British Bulldog while playing a different game.